joagre/bespoke/README.md

 B3S runs as a self-contained appliance behind its own WiFi Access Point—no internet connection required.
 The hardware needed is inexpensive, and setup is straightforward.

 Concerned about WiFi range?
 Typically, with a clear line-of-sight, B3S achieves hundred meters of coverage.
-If needed, adding a low-cost sector antenna can extend the range significantly.
+If needed, adding a low-cost sector antenna can extend the range.

 The appliance frontend is a straightforward web app running directly in your browser, automatically launching as a captive portal when clients connect to the B3S SSID.
 Users can also install B3S as a Progressive Web App (PWA), making it behave similarly to a native app.
 PWAs launch from your home screen or app drawer and can support offline capabilities.